Complete Guide To Helping Dogs With Allergies

 Types of allergy

 Keep an eye on your dog’s skin and look out for rashes, sores and irritated skin.
 Some dogs can scratch a lot simply because they have dry skin.
 Itchy skin can also be caused by a flea allergy, which a lot of dogs can suffer from.
 Dogs that have flea allergies became allergic to the saliva of fleas, rather than their bite.
-The saliva irritates their skin, and it only take one or two fleas to set off a bad allergic reaction.
-If your dog has a flea allergy make sure you treat them against fleas regularly to prevent them getting fleas in the first place.
-Click here to purchase dog flea treatments.
+The saliva irritates their skin, and it only takes one or two fleas to set off a bad allergic reaction.
+If your dog has a flea allergy make sure you treat them against fleas regularly to prevent them from getting fleas in the first place.

-Seasonal allergies – Seasonal allergies such as hayfever and allergic reactions to environmental factors can also occur in dogs.
-Dogs can be allergic to certain plants, pollen, fabrics and chemicals used around the home.
-They might suddenly develop problems at certain times of the year, for example if they suffer from hayfever their allergies will be worst in the spring and summer.
-Generally these types of allergies cause itching and skin irritation.
+- Seasonal allergies such as hayfever and allergic reactions to environmental factors can also occur in dogs.
+Dogs can be allergic to certain plants, pollen, fabrics, and chemicals used around the home.
+They might suddenly develop problems at certain times of the year, for example, if they suffer from hayfever their allergies will be worst in the spring and summer.
+Generally, these types of allergies cause itching and skin irritation.
 You may notice your dog scratching and chewing at their skin in certain areas, or all over their body.
 They can also experience respiratory problems, causing them to sneeze, cough and have a runny nose and eyes.

 Helpful products for dogs with allergies

-Here at GJWTitmuss we have a wide range of products that can help dogs with allergies.
-Here are some products you might find useful if your dog suffers with allergies:
+Here are some products you might find useful if your dog suffers from allergies:

 - Yumega Plus - designed for itchy dogs, reduces itching and scratching, supports sensitive skin.